 20 Factors of Optimal Childbearing Outcomes

-These 20 factors of optimal childbearing are the most important pregnancy outcomes leading to healthy beginning for the new family and society.1.
+These 20 factors of optimal childbearing describe the perfect start for each baby.
+We realize perfection is virtually impossible: problems arise that no one has control over.
+Strengthening other factors will improve the overall outcome for the new family.1.
 The mother has a support system that values the life of the baby and her emerging role as a mother.

 2. The mother embraces the pregnancy and prepares for the arrival of her child.